1854books/VCRM/README.md

 ## Introduction or What is *sāṅkhya*?

+Excerpt From *The Complete Works of the Swami Vivekananda, Part 2*: A Study of the Sāṅkhya Philosophy[^18]

 <details>
 <summary>

-Excerpt From *The Complete Works of the Swami Vivekananda, Part 2*: A Study of the Sāṅkhya Philosophy By Swami Vivekananda[^18]
+By Swami Vivekananda
 </summary>

 Prakriti is called by the Sāṅkhya philosophers indiscrete, and defined